 The risk assessment should be used to define the required level of on-site and remote monitoring:

-- Remote monitoring should concentrate on those activities which can be reviewed and monitored remotely, such as consistency checking, data completeness, identification of sites with high error rates or protocol violations.
-Where source data are contained within the CRF or electronic records are added to an electronic trial master file (eTMF), these can be accessed and therefore, checked remotely.
+Remote monitoring should concentrate on those activities which can be reviewed and monitored remotely, such as consistency checking, data completeness, identification of sites with high error rates or protocol deviations/violations.
+Also, where data are acquired by electronic data capture systems, e.g., central laboratory, electro-encephalogram (ECG)/imaging data, electronic patient-related outcomes (ePROs), or interactive web response (IWRS).

-The monitoring plan should retain flexibility to increase on-site monitoring in case of issues or problems – for example, sites with a high number of protocol violations or poor data quality may require additional visits to teach and mentor study staff, or conversely sites with low adverse event rates contradictory to predictions or other site metrics.
-To facilitate this, tolerance levels for data collection, protocol violations, adverse event reporting etc., must be set at the outset and automatically trigger increased site visits when missed.
+The monitoring plan should retain flexibility to increase on-site monitoring in case of issues or problems, e.g., sites with a high number of protocol deviations/violations or poor data quality may require additional visits to re-train and mentor study staff, or conversely sites with low AE rates contradictory to predictions or other site metrics.
+To facilitate this, tolerance levels for data collection, protocol deviations/violations, AE reporting etc., must be set at the outset and automatically trigger increased site visits when missed.

-When determining ‘poor data quality’ at site so an on-site monitor is potentially triggered, this process has been known at (Central data analytics) CDA in the past, and more commonly known as Data Quality Oversight since more technology vendors have developed software with visualizations that use statistical algorithms to analysis subject and site data to detect erroneous/fraudulent data, as well as any anomalies or outliers.
-These data quality oversight checks can be applied to any trials regardless of the monitoring preference.
+In the past, the process of determining ‘poor data quality’ at a site, so that an on-site monitor is potentially triggered, has been known as central data analytics (CDA).
+Since more technology vendors have developed software with visualizations that use statistical algorithms to analyse subject and site data, to detect erroneous/fraudulent data anomalies, or outliers, the process has become known as Data Quality Oversight.
+These Data Quality Oversight checks can be applied to any trials regardless of the monitoring preference.

 Quanticate offers Data Quality Oversight (DQO) of site data which uses statistical analytics to generate reports to improve data integrity as outliers and data anomalies are discovered.
-DQO can be applied to any clinical monitoring method, submit a RFI if you would like to hear how we could improve data quality and a member of our Business Development team will be in touch with you shortly.
+DQO can be applied to any clinical monitoring method.
+Quanticate can also provide consultancy around rSDV and methodologies to conduct centralized remote monitoring and centralized statistical monitoring.
+Schedule a consultation if you would like to hear how we could improve data quality or monitoring efficiency and a member of our team will be in touch with you shortly.

 1) http://journals.sagepub.com/doi/full/10.1177/2168479014554400 accessed 03/09/2018

-This blog was originally published in 13/01/2011 and updated on more than once occasion as new regulatory guidance and industry trends emerge on monitoring techniques.
+This blog was originally published in 13/01/2011 and updated on more than one occasion as new regulatory guidance and industry trends emerge on monitoring techniques.